 However, this is only the first step.
 The real test is measuring the performance of this strategy in real life.
 There are a lot of strategies that worked in the past that don’t work anymore.

-We launched our quarterly newsletter at the end of August 2012 and started sharing the stock picks of our small-cap hedge fund strategy.
+We launched our quarterly newsletter at the end of August 2012 and started sharing the stock picks of our small-cap hedge fund strategy with our premium subscribers.
 In its first year our small-cap strategy’s stock picks returned 47.6% and beat the S&P 500 index by more than 29 percentage points.
-Since its inception at the end of August 2012, this strategy returned 81.1% through the end of April 2014.
+In its second year our strategy’s stock picks returned 35.8% and beat the S&P 500 index by more than 10 percentage points.
+Since its inception at the end of August 2012, this strategy returned 100.4% through the end of August 2014.

 Here are the monthly returns of this strategy: